Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Analysis

 As we have done in Sec.~\ref{sec:general_understanding}, we combine Eqs.(\ref{eq:oracle_cluster})--(\ref{eq:Grover_on_1&2_cluster}) to get the most simplified equation for state evolution:

 where values $h_\kappa$ and $h_\lambda$ can be pre-processed as:

 In total, Eqs.~(\ref{eq:initial_state_cluster}), (\ref{eq:cluster_state_evolution}), and (\ref{eq:cluster_pre_processed}) allow us to simplify quantum dueling to the most contracted form.
-In Grover algorithm, such a strategy leads to only 2 clusters, allowing us to solve the state vector after an arbitrary number of iterations \cite{Brassard_2002}.
+In Grover algorithm, such a strategy leads to only 2 clusters: one made up of solutions, and one made up of non-solutions.
+This would allow us to solve the state vector after an arbitrary number of iterations \cite{Brassard_2002}.
 In quantum dueling, however, the simplified form remains complex, hindering efforts to find a quantitative expression.
 Nevertheless, we are now guaranteed with a $O(q^2)$ per iteration simulation strategy, which will prompt us to understand quantum dueling from a new and comprehensive perspective.